tburandt01/Burandt_Portfolio/FinalProject_PartII.md

 Three interviewees were selected.
 Interview 1 was a full time student with no familiarity of the topic; interview 2 was not a student and a person with a lot of familiarityof the topic; and Interview 3 was a student with some familiarity of the topic.
 The key points of their responses are as follows:

 *Interview 1*
+1. These visualizations are about the current status of autonomous vehicles and their legislation and the future impact that expanding legislation could have.
+2. Starts with information on human error and why we might want autonomous vehicles.
+Moves into areas where legislation exists that is ready for implementation and legislation that allows testing.
+3. It's confusing what the legislation enacted by year pie chart is supposed to be once the information is in there and how that is the best representation of the data.
+Also in the orange dot visualization about fatalities in 2017; those dots don't add up.
+4. State and local government audiences that might be considering implementing an autonomous vehicle policy/legislation.
+5. Creating a different section before the history of AV policy that gives the stats on human error accidents and fatalities would be helpful.
+That gives a good lead in to why we might want to make this switch.

 *Interview 2*
 1. A web page highlighting fatalities in the US by vehicles, and specifically if they were caused by human error.